-The exposure to equity markets is between 90% and 100% of net assets.
+The Fund's minimum exposure to equity markets is 90% of its net assets.

-Money market instruments and debt securities
+Money market instruments

-For cash management purposes, the Fund may invest a maximum of 10% of its net assets in low-sensitivity money market instruments issued in any currency and in any geographical area by governments or private companies (negotiable debt securities and/or through money market and/or short-term money market UCIs).
+For cash management purposes, the Fund may invest up to a maximum of 10% of its net assets in low-sensitivity money market instruments denominated in euros (negotiable debt securities and/or through money market UCITS).